BSidesSF/volunteer-runbook/README.md

-# volunteer-runbook
+# bsidessf-volunteer-runbook

-A static site generated with MkDocs for hosting our volunteer runbook
+Static HTML site using Mkdocs to render a readthedocs themed site of the volunteer runbook

+To deploy changes, run `deploy.sh`